 Or, you may end up paying costly monthly payments – in some cases up to four times higher or more – than those applicants life insurance companies consider “safe.”

-What Is Considered High-Risk?
+What Is Considered A High-Risk Occupation?

 When providers encounter applicants who are more likely to file an insurance claim, these individuals are then categorized as “high-risk.”